If you’re planning a visit to Pompeii Archaeological Park, this article will provide everything you need to plan your trip.

 Santuario de Apollo (Sanctuary of Apollo)

 This religious temple is one of the oldest places of worship in Pompeii.
-It was strategically placed along the path to the main gate to the city.
+It was strategically placed along the path to the main gate of the city.

 The sanctuary has a number of statues of the Ancient Roman gods including Apollo god of the sun and Diana, goddess of the hunt.
 These statues are actually replicas of the original bronze statues.
 The originals are in the National Archaeological Museum in Naples.